dyarawilliams/100-days-of-code/r1-log.md

 ### R1D67
 Studied Arrow functions in javascript which was a homework assignment from 100Devs bootcamp, made a few arrow functions to understand how they work.

+### R1D68
+Studying for loops in javascript ..
+Having trouble understanding how nested for loops work.
+I remember doing java and learning it in college but it's just not sticking right now.